Cities Skylines Metro Guide

 It makes sense to launch your metro system when you need at least 4 stations.
 This may be a station in a residential area, then a commercial, then office/industrial, and some landmark.
 When your city is smaller than that it’s better to use bus lines only.

-Cities: Skylines Metro Guide on How to Build Your Metro Line
+Cities: Skylines Metro Guide on Planning Your Metro Lines

 Here is an illustrated lesson on making Cities Skylines metro lines in a smart way.

 First, define the City Skylines metro route you want to create.
 What areas should it connect?
 Where are you going to have hubs?
 How this line will look like in several hours?

 Here is the list of things you may want to connect: